 - 14k gold is harder than 18k gold, so you might like to consider having your ring made in 14k gold.
 (It’s also cheaper).
 When it comes to mens’ opal rings, the harder wearing the stone and setting, the better.

-Due to the varying sizes of mens’ fingers, we rarely stock mens’ opal rings in-store, but rather prefer to have rings custom made to suit the client.
+Due to the varying sizes of mens’ fingers, we rarely stock mens’ opal rings in-store (one currently in stock), but rather prefer to have rings custom made to suit the client.
 Simply email us your ideas and we’ll promptly draw up some designs for you.

 The cost of your opal ring depends on the type of stone and setting you choose, as well as the size of your finger.
 Please don’t hesitate to contact us if you’d like to talk about having a man’s opal ring custom designed, we’d be more than happy to help.
 In the meantime, feel free to learn more about opals, or check out our current stock of opal rings.